 There have been 3 editions (1976, 1978, 1987) of the Code of Massachusetts Regulations published by the Secretary of State.
 The current edition was published in the spring of 1987 (reprinted in 1993/94), and contains 25 loose leaf volumes.

-The CMR is updated through the biweekly Massachusetts Register.
+The CMR is updated through filings published in the Massachusetts Register.
 The register is published every 2 weeks by the Secretary of State and contains:

 - Executive orders by the governor